 In addition, our CEO evaluates the other executive officers' individual performance, including the other NEOs' individual performance, and makes recommendations for total percentage achievement level for such executive officer.
 Such evaluation is made, in part, by considering the performance relative to the executive officer's functional attainments and impact on corporate goals, as well as other factors related to conformance with the Company's core values and policies and the expected competencies and skills for the executive officer's role.
-The Compensation Committee considers our CEO's recommendations, and independently reviews and approves the total percentage achievement level for each of the executive officers and independently evaluates our CEO's performance using similar criteria used in the CEO's evaluation of the other executive officers.
-Since an executive officer's total percentage achievement level is determined by taking the Company's percentage achievement level for the most recently completed fiscal year together with the individual executive officer's percentage achievement level for such executive officer could exceed the stated percentage achievement level for the Company.
+The Compensation Committee considers our CEO's recommendations, and independently reviews and approves the total percentage achievement level for each of the executive officers and independently evaluates our CEO's performance using similar criteria used in the CEO's evaluation of the other executive officer's performance level for the most recently completed fiscal year together with the individual executive officer's percentage achievement level for such executive officer could exceed the stated percentage achievement level for the Company.
 The Compensation Committee then recommends to the Board of Directors that it approve the total percentage achievement level for each executive officer, including our NEOs.